CSC512-Course-Project/part-2-dev/README.md

 5. (Non-trivial) stb_vorbis.c - `bash clean_build.sh stb_vorbis`

 **NOTE:** Some test files may not meet the conditions in the analysis (some simple tests may not populate loop analysis) (try the complex files)

+#### Outputs:
+The analysis file should populate in the working directory as `analysis_output.txt` by default

+If you would like it in a different file - change `FILE_NAME` in `part2/SeminalInputFeaturesAnalysis.cpp`

+**NOTE:** The code by default deletes any previous analysis file and rewrites it.
+So please look/save an output before running the next test.